Sri Lankan Constitution of 1972

 The Sri Lankan Constitution of 1972 was a constitution of Sri Lanka, replaced by the 1978 constitution currently in force.
 It was Sri Lanka's first republican constitution, and its second since independence in 1948.
-The constitution changed the country's name to Sri Lanka from Ceylon, and established it as an independent republic.
-The country was officially designated "Republic of Sri Lanka," leading to this constitution being known as "the 1972 Republican Constitution."
+The constitution changed the country's name from Ceylon to Sri Lanka, and established it as an independent republic.
+The country was officially designated as the "Republic of Sri Lanka," leading to the constitution being known as the 1972 Republican Constitution.
 The constitution was promulgated on 22 May 1972.

 History

 The arrival of the Portuguese in 1505 and their interest in the island altered the political landscape of the Sri Lankan state: the island had been ruled by seven native kingdoms in succession (at times several concurrently), with the Kingdom of Kotte first coming under Portuguese occupation.
 The Dutch ended Portuguese influence, and continued colonial occupation on the island from 1640 until 1796, when the British in turn replaced them.
 Unlike the Portuguese and Dutch, the British were eventually able to occupy the entirety of the island as a Crown colony, creating British Ceylon in 1815.